At South Avenue Women’s Services, we provide ultrasound exams to all pregnant women at their first appointment with us.

 Ultrasounds are performed in order to confirm and date the pregnancy.

 Ultrasounds are also used to determine the proper gestation age (conventionally, pregnancies are dated in weeks from the beginning of the last menstrual period).

-Ultrasound exams are done for every patient when they first come in, and then for all medical abortion patients to determine if the procedure is complete.
-Surgical patients may also have ultrasounds afterwards.
+Ultrasound exams are performed for every patient when they first come in, and then for all medical abortion patients to determine if the procedure is complete.
+Surgical abortion patients may also have ultrasounds afterwards.

-In unusual cases, it is necessary to send patients to the hospital ultrasound lab where more sophisticated equipment is available.
-This may be necessary to rule out a tubal or ectopic pregnancy, or to examine a cyst or tumor, or for some other unusual finding.
+In unusual cases, it may be necessary to send patients to the hospital ultrasound lab, where more sophisticated equipment is available.
+This may be necessary to rule out a tubal or ectopic pregnancy, to examine a cyst or tumor, or for some other unusual finding.